SpongePowered/SpongeDocs/source/plugin/migrating-from-7-to-8.rst

 There are additional Sponge specific helper operations in the ``org.spongepowered.api.adventure`` package, specifically :javadoc:`SpongeComponents` for those who used the ``executeCallback`` function in SpongeAPI 7.

+More information about text within Sponge can be found at :doc:`text/index`.

 Scheduler
 =========